google/shadertrap/docs/shadertrap_language.md

 Dumps a renderbuffer to a file, in PNG format.

-- `renderbuffer` is the renderbuffer to be dumped, and must be the result of a `CREATE_RENDERBUFFER` command
+- `renderbuffer` is the renderbuffer to be dumped, and must be produced by `CREATE_RENDERBUFFER`
 - `file` is the file to which the PNG will be written

 ### RUN_COMPUTE